AndrewJBateman/angular-tailwind-ratp/README.md

 ## :cool: Features

 * The RATP & Github APIs do not require an API key
-* Lazy-loading of about and contact pages
+* Lazy-loading of all pages except 'Home'
 * Http headers added due to Content Security Policy for prefetch-src, X Content Type Options, X Frame Options, Content Security Policy
 * Postcode search form with validation and error messages checks that only a 5-number postcode is entered
 * Tailwind build for production css purge results in a very small styles bundle (8.16kB latest)
 * Progressive Web App (PWA)
 * Excellent Google Chrome Lighthouse scores for pages: home: 100%, about: 100%, contact 98%
-* Netlify deploiyment set up so commiting a build folder to Github will update the deployment automatically
+* Netlify deployment set up so commiting a build folder to Github will update the deployment automatically

 ## :clipboard: Status & To-Do List

 * Status: Working, deployed to Netlify.
 Unable to convert to SSR.
 All files pass linting.
 App passes unit tests.
 * To-Do: About - Redo SSR.
-Add tests, language translations
+Add parking module, ratp menu 2&3, side menu, Add tests, language translations

 ## :clap: Inspiration